conal/quotes/quotes.md

 "Science is delighted frustration.
 It is about asking questions, to which the answers may be unavailable---now, or perhaps ever.
 It is about noticing regularities, asserting that these regularities must have natural explanations and searching for those explanations." - Brian Cox and Andrew Cohen from *Forces of Nature*

 "It takes a lot of programming to get back from a little programming that deviates from mathematical logic." - Xavier Leroy

+"Direction is much more important than speed." - Richard Feynman